Information for Selling your Property in Spain

 Residents do not get retained the 3% but are liable to justify the transmission of property on their tax returns.
 Spanish law does exempt residents of over 65 years from capital gains tax if they have been using the property for their habitual residence for 4 years (signed onto the Padron for 4 years), for exceptions to the 4 years if you have not owned the property for so many years.

-- Property for sale in Benitachell
+- Selling properties in Benitachell

 - Selling Properties in Calpe